Romy Gonzalez Player Props: White Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the fifth-ranked team ERA among all league pitching staffs (3.65).
+- The Yankees' 3.65 team ERA ranks fifth among all league pitching staffs.

-- The Yankees rank 17th in baseball in home runs surrendered (68 total, 1.1 per game).
+- Yankees pitchers combine to rank 16th in baseball in home runs allowed (68 total, 1.1 per game).

-- Vasquez makes his first start of the season for the Yankees.
+- Severino gets the start for the Yankees, his fourth of the season.
+He is 0-1 with a 5.28 ERA and 12 strikeouts through 15 1/3 innings pitched.

-- The 24-year-old righty makes his season debut and his first appearance in more than a year.
+- The righty last appeared on Saturday against the Los Angeles Dodgers, when he tossed four innings, allowing seven earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.